Abdul Majid Daryabadi: Involvement in politics

 Daryabadi was involved in the movement against English rule.
-Previously, his grandfather was jailed for nine years in 1857 for his involvement against the English.
+Previously, his grandfather was jailed for nine years in 1857 for his involvement in the Indian Rebellion against the British East India Company rule.

 When the demand of freedom of India was waving, his thinking was changed and inclined to the Congress.
 The writings of dailies and weeklies such as the Al-Hilal and Muslim Gusset favoured the movement for Indian independence.
 Curious, he joined the independence movement in Lucknow.
 His curiosity in politics ran from 1913 to 1916.
 In December 1916, the annual meeting of Congress was organized tumultuously in Lucknow, which he joined as a spectator.

 He was related to Muhammad Ali Jauhar's journals Comrade (in English) and Hamdard (in Urdu), and read his writings with interest.
 He submitted some translations of English articles that critically discussed political methods.
 After English authorities arrested some anticolonial dissidents in 1917, Daryabadi became involved in politics out of feelings of national duty.
 In 1919, the Khilafat Movement arranged meetings and processions in many places.

 Daryabadi was inclined to Gandhi and Muhammad Ali Jauhar.
 He got an opportunity to meet Gandhi in 1922, in the annual function of Khaja Ajmiri (1141–1236).
 In that time, Jauhar was in jail.
 After he was released in August or September 1923, Daryabadi met him at Bhuwali.
 When Jauhar was elected as president of Congress in December 1923, Daryabadi went to Aligarh and translated his speeches into Urdu.
 In 1931, after the death of Jauhar, he left politics and devoted himself to journalism and writing books on Islam.
 Later, Jauhar's younger brother, Shawkat Ali, sent a letter requesting Daryabadi to return to politics and organize a movement against the British Raj to establish the rights of Muslims.